allesdigital/adx-footer/README.md

 charset="utf-8">
 </script>`

-If the ADX-Footer is intended to replace an existing footer but the original footer should be kept as a backup, the div box to be replaced simply needs to have the id="adx-footer," and it will be replaced by the ADX-Footer.
+If the ADX-Footer is intended to replace an existing footer but the original footer should be kept as a backup, the div box to be replaced simply needs to have the `id="adx-footer"` and it will be replaced by the ADX-Footer.

 If the body does not contain a div box with this ID, the ADX-Footer will be automatically inserted at the end of the body.